The Clear Edge

 The math makes the conversation easy.

-The complete client screening system, including discovery scripts, red-flag checklists, fire protocols, and replacement strategies, is available in The Founder Fuel System.
+• The complete client screening and replacement system with discovery scripts, red-flag checklists, fire protocols, and replacement strategies is in The Founder Fuel System.

-Most operators at $100K+ monthly have 20-35% of their capacity consumed by problem clients.
-They’re leaving $200K-$400K annually on the table by keeping clients that should be fired.
+Most operators at $100K+ monthly have 20–35% of their capacity consumed by problem clients and leave $200K–$400K annually on the table by keeping clients that should be fired.

 Screen hard.
 Fire fast.
 Replace with better.